ElderBrainTV/Python-Package-Manager/README.md

 # Pip Package Updater

-The Pip Package Updater is a Python application that provides a GUI for upgrading Python packages installed via pip, creating backups of the package list, and restoring packages from a backup file.
+The Pip Package Updater is a Python application that provides a graphical user interface (GUI) for upgrading Python packages installed via pip, creating backups of the package list, and restoring packages from a backup file.

 ## Features